-- " If the throttle cable play does not meet specifications: - Adjust the play in the throttle cable.
+- If the throttle cable play does not meet specifications: - Adjust the play in the throttle cable.
+4 (▼ p.
+144)

-( p.
-147)

-Danger of poisoning Exhaust gases are poisonous and can result in unconsciousness and/or death.
+Danger of poisoning Exhaust gases are poisonous and inhaling them may result in unconsciousness and/or death.

-- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space without an effective exhaust extraction system. - Start the engine and let it run idle.
+- When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and let it run idle.
 Move the handlebar to and fro over the entire steering range.